SiaFoundation/siad/modules/renter/README.md

 top of the loop, meaning that a continuous stream of higher priority work can stall out all lower priority work.

-When a worker is killed, the worker is repsonsible for going through the list of jobs that have been queued and gracefully terminating the jobs, returning or signaling errors where appropriate.
+When a worker is killed, the worker is responsible for going through the list of jobs that have been queued and gracefully terminating the jobs, returning or signaling errors where appropriate.